When I was teaching Tableau at QUT (my local university), or when I share visualisations online, I often get asked:

 - Datafam Community Jam (#DatafamCommunityJam!)

-- Check the Data Visualisation Society resources page, that includes data, meetups, books, awards…
+- Explore the Data Visualisation Society resources page, for meetups, data challenges, and book recommendations

 Practice, practice and practice

-- Start with Makeover Monday https://www.makeovermonday.co.uk/.
-It is a weekly data community exercise, great way to learn and improve your skills.
+- Start with Makeover Monday — a weekly data challenge that’s perfect for learning and improving your Tableau skills.

-- See this List of publicly available data sources (list by Cole Knaflic @storywithdata)
+- List of publicly available data sources (list by Cole Knaflic @storywithdata)

 - Makeover Monday would also have a big list of dataset